formatjs/formatjs/website/docs/getting-started/application-workflow.md

 projectRoot
 |-- src
 |   |-- App.js
+|   |-- lang
+|      |-- fr.json
+|      |-- de.json
 |-- extracted
 |   |-- en.json
-|-- lang
-|   |-- fr.json
-|   |-- de.json
 |-- package.json
 |-- .eslintrc.js
 ```

-The extracted translation files live in the `extracted` folder since they have a different internal structure (e.g. they contain additional information like the comments).
-The translation files produced during the translation process are stored in the `lang` folder.
+In this scenario, the default messages are extracted from your source code into the `extracted` folder.
+The translation editor treats this file as read only because it would be overwritten with the next extraction run.

+The translated messages are stored in the `lang` folder for a direct import into your application.
+This has the advantage that your app updates automatically with each save in the editor.
+The translations in this folder have the simple format.

+It's also possible to compile the translation files.
+This requires an additional step in which the files are parsed and stored with some additional information.
+The files are a bit bigger but speed up you application startup if you have many translations.

 ### The workflow